 INSURANCE AND FEES

-Pacific Northwest Eye Associates has contracts with most major insurance plans, including Medicare and Medicaid assignment.
+Pacific Northwest Eye Associates has contracts with most major insurance plans.
 At the time you schedule your appointment, a patient service representatives will confirm your coverage and obtain a referral, if required, from your primary care physician.

 Our policy is to collect all co-payments and outstanding deductibles at the time service is rendered.
-Also, most insurance plans do not cover the cost of a refraction (the test used to determine the corrective lens prescription) so this fee will also be collected at the conclusion of your exam.
+Also, most insurance plans do not cover the cost of a refraction (the test used to determine the corrective lens prescription) so this fee will also be collected if that service is performed.

 Cash, checks, money orders, VISA, and MasterCard are all acceptable forms of payment.
 We also offer convenient, no-interest payment plans through Care Credit.